srikumar003/datashim/examples/inference-server/README.md

 But first, let's define a Dataset that points to an S3 bucket.
 We will use the [FLAN-T5-Base model](https://huggingface.co/google/flan-t5-base) in this example.
 We will assume that the model has been downloaded to the bucket prior to this exercise.

-Within our bucket `model-weights`, we have a sub-folder (or a prefix in S3 terms) called `flan-t5-base` where the model is stored.
-At the minimum, this should contain the weights of the model (e.g. `model.safetensors` which is the default format used by HuggingFace).
+## Populating the bucket

+In this example, we use a bucket called `model-weights` to store the weights of the model.
 Now, we define a `Dataset` object for this bucket as:

 ```yaml
 apiVersion: datashim.io/v1alpha1